Menu

 Art Hub Copenhagen Publications program Front cover for Mia Edelgart

-In this publication, Mia Edelgart talks about her recent works, and engages with subjects such as stupidity, vulnerability, slowness, and collective ways of thinking and working.
+In this publication, Mia Edelgart talks about her recent works and engages with subjects such as stupidity, vulnerability, slowness, and collective ways of thinking and working.
 The two guest voices of Mai Corlin Frederiksen and Deirdre Johanna Humphrys infiltrate and discuss Edelgart’s approach and process.
-The interview was conducted as an email conversation during the summer of 2021.

 ~